rogeruiz/write/dress-code/_posts/2021-10-01-check-for-changes-on-git-pull.markdown

 date: "2021-10-01T00:00:00-05:00"
 ---

-When working on a large project with folks, it's a given that there will be things that work on their machine, or a fresh clone, but won't work on your current snapshot of the development environment.
+Working on large projects with people means that you're going to be collaborating asynchronously a lot.
+Even with the best intentions, it can be difficult to track what's changed after pulling code down from your Git repository.
 Things like keeping dependencies up to date and running local database migrations are examples of possible slippage that can lead to developer confusion or friction.
+But other times, you may just need a reminder that some internal documentation has changed and that folks show read it.

 It's really helpful that whenever you do a `git pull`, you are given a list of files that change.
 But if you're not paying attention or that list of changes is